-This [act] modifies, limits, or supersedes the Electronic Signatures in Global and National

-Commerce Act, 15 U.S.C.
-Section 7001 et seq.[, as amended], but does not modify, limit, or

-Legislative Note: It is the intent of this act to incorporate future amendments to the cited federal law.
-A state in which the constitution or other law does not permit incorporation of future amendments when a federal statute is incorporated into state law should omit the phrase ", as amended".
-A state in which, in the absence of a legislative declaration, future amendments are incorporated into state law should omit the phrase.

-The federal Electronic Signatures in Global and National Commerce Act, popularly known as "E-Sign", was adopted in 2000 to facilitate the use of electronic records and signatures

-1 in commercial transactions.
-Subject to exceptions not relevant here, E-Sign mandates the 2 acceptance of electronic contracts and electronic signatures in interstate or foreign commerce.
-It 3 largely tracks the Uniform Electronic Transactions Act, adopted by the Uniform Law 4 Commission in 1999, but includes consumer consent provisions and prohibits state law from 5 giving greater legal effect to any specific technology or technical specification.
-Under Section 6 102 of E-Sign, state legislation attempting to regulate electronic records and signatures can opt 7 out of this pre-emption, allowing some modification to the federal law, so long as the State treats 8 the records or signatures substantially in the same manner as they are treated by E-Sign.
-In order 9 to take advantage of the exception to preemption, the state law must make specific reference to 10 E-Sign as provided in this section.
+1 Sections 11 and 12 do not create a private right of action.
+2 3 Comment 4 5 This section clarifies that Sections 11 and 12 do not create any private rights of action.
+6 Rather, Sections 11 and 12 authorize only certain public officials to take action against those 7 who violate a public-health emergency order.
+8 9 Section 14.
+Relation to Electronic Signatures in Global and National Commerce Act 10 This [act] modifies, limits, or supersedes the Electronic Signatures in Global and National 11 Commerce Act, 15 U.S.C.
+Section 7001 et seq.[, as amended], but does not modify, limit, or 12 supersede 15 U.S.C.
+Section 7001(c), or authorize electronic delivery of any of the notices 13 described in 15 U.S.C.
+Section 7003(b).
+14 Legislative Note: It is the intent of this act to incorporate future amendments to the cited federal 15 law.
+A state in which the constitution or other law does not permit incorporation of future 16 amendments when a federal statute is incorporated into state law should omit the phrase ", as 17 amended".
+A state in which, in the absence of a legislative declaration, future amendments are 18 incorporated into state law should omit the phrase.
+19 20 Comment 21 22 The federal Electronic Signatures in Global and National Commerce Act, popularly 23 known as "E-Sign", was adopted in 2000 to facilitate the use of electronic records and signatures 24 in commercial transactions.
+Subject to exceptions not relevant here, E-Sign mandates the 25 acceptance of electronic contracts and electronic signatures in interstate or foreign commerce.
+It 26 largely tracks the Uniform Electronic Transactions Act, adopted by the Uniform Law 27 Commission in 1999, but includes consumer consent provisions and prohibits state law from 28 giving greater legal effect to any specific technology or technical specification.
+Under Section 29 102 of E-Sign, state legislation attempting to regulate electronic records and signatures can opt 30 out of this pre-emption, allowing some modification to the federal law, so long as the State treats 31 the records or signatures substantially in the same manner as they are treated by E-Sign.
+In order 32 to take advantage of the exception to preemption, the state law must make specific reference to 33 E-Sign as provided in this section.
 See 15 U.S.C.
 Section 7002(a)(2)(B).
-11 12 [Section 15.
-Severability · 13 If a provision of this [act] or its application to a person or circumstance is held invalid, 14 the invalidity does not affect another provision or application that can be given effect without the 15 invalid provision.]
-16 Legislative Note: Include this section only if the state lacks a general severability statute or a 17 decision by the highest court of the state adopting a general rule of severability.
-18 19 Section 16.
-Effective Date 20 This [act] takes effect 20 This fact takes effect
+34 35 [Section 15.
+Severability 36 If a provision of this [act] or its application to a person or circumstance is held invalid, 37 the invalidity does not affect another provision or application that can be given effect without the 38 invalid provision.]

+- Legislative Note: Include this section only if the state lacks a general severability statute or a 1 2 3 decision by the highest court of the state adopting a general rule of severability.

+- Section 16.
+Effective Date 4

+- 5 This [act] takes effect . . .